RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2026-06-05-newsletter.md

 ### Opportunities

 - UKRI are looking for new members to join the UKRI Advisory Group for Digital Research Infrastructure (AGD).
-Deadline 7 August 2026 (5pm).
-Full deatils [here](https://www.ukri.org/who-we-are/work-for-us/join-an-advisory-committee-panel-or-network/digital-research-infrastructure-advisory-group-member-vacancies/).
+Deadline 1700 7th August 2026.
+[Full details](https://www.ukri.org/who-we-are/work-for-us/join-an-advisory-committee-panel-or-network/digital-research-infrastructure-advisory-group-member-vacancies/).

 #### Surveys

-- [Exploring the usage of project management practices among digital research technical professionals (dRTPs) at the University of Sheffield](https://forms.gle/e5FWuWqTeye6Xg3g6) - This survey explores the usage of project management practices among individuals working at the Univerist of Sheffield who categorise themselves as digital research technical professionals (dRTPs) | **Deadline 10/07/2026**
+- [Exploring the usage of project management practices among digital research technical professionals (dRTPs) at the University of Sheffield](https://forms.gle/e5FWuWqTeye6Xg3g6) - This survey explores the usage of project management practices among individuals working at the Univerist of Sheffield who categorise themselves as digital research technical professionals (dRTPs).
+Deadline: **10th July 2026**

 - [Exploring how Research Technicians and Technology & Skills Specialists (RTPs) engage with open research, the challenges faced, and what support, training, and recognition are needed](https://www.qualtrics.manchester.ac.uk/jfe/form/SV_8CGJpNZnV6Ecwgm) - This survey focuses on how RTP roles contribute to strengthening research integrity, transparency, and reproducibility, and how these contributions are recognised and supported across institutions.
-We are also interested in understanding how the technician community is perceived, the challenges faced in engaging with open research, and what support, resources, or recognition could further enable RTPs to contribute to open and trustworthy science. | **Deadline 15/06/2026**
+We are also interested in understanding how the technician community is perceived, the challenges faced in engaging with open research, and what support, resources, or recognition could further enable RTPs to contribute to open and trustworthy science.
+Deadline: **15th June 2026**

-- [Impact of Generative AI on Software Development, Application and Licensing Models](https://forms.gle/gbEiGSsnN9mZXk2L9) - Originally inspired by research software engineers from within materials modelling communities this survey aims to build our understanding and capture usage and adoption of Generative AI in the domain of Research Software Engineering
+- [Impact of Generative AI on Software Development, Application and Licensing Models](https://forms.gle/gbEiGSsnN9mZXk2L9) - Originally inspired by research software engineers from within materials modelling communities this survey aims to build our understanding and capture usage and adoption of Generative AI in the domain of Research Software Engineering.
+Results will be released at the end of July.

 <!--
 ---

 ### Jobs -->

 ---

 ### Community